-7.5 Havelock Estate (Phases 2 - 4) (Southall - SO12)
+7.4 Havelock Estate (Phases 2 - 4) (09SO) and Toplocks Estate (21SO)

-This site comprises a housing estate directly adjacent to the Grand Union Canal in Southall.
-The estate is characterised by low rise blocks and terraced houses, with a small parade of retail units and interspersed with limited open green space and with a large playing field and allotments in the western part of the site.
+09SO and 21SO comprise a housing estate directly adjacent to the Grand Union Canal in Southall.
+The estate is characterised by low rise blocks and terraced houses, interspersed with limited open green space and 09SO has a large playing field and allotments in the western part of the site.